Ronald McDonald House Charities: Pop Tab Program

+Partnership with McDonalds

+The Ronald McDonald House has a program to help support the house through the donation of money from each happy meal purchased at McDonalds.
+With the purchase of each happy meal two cents is donated to the charity.
+In 2021 more than $168 million was donated to the Ronald McDonald House through the donations from McDonalds.

 Awards

 Worth magazine named Ronald McDonald's House Charity one of "America's 100 Best Charities" in 2001 and 2002.

 The U.S. Green Building Council awarded the Ronald McDonald's House Charities of Austin and Central Texas (RMHC-ACT) with Leadership in Energy and Environmental Design (LEED) Platinum certification, the highest level of sustainable building in the nation.